• Skip to primary navigation

 • Preheat oven to 450 degrees Fahrenheit.
 Add 1 tablespoon oil to your skillet.
 Place in oven while it is preheating.

-• Prepare cornbread in a mixing bowl as instructed on mix packages.
+• Prepare cornbread in a mixing bowl as instructed in package directions.
 Use buttermilk as a substitute for the water or milk designated on the mix.
 Use the same measurement for the buttermilk as designated on the mix for the other liquids.

 • Stir in the squash, celery, bell pepper and onion.
 There should be just enough batter to hold the vegetables together.

 • Pour batter and vegetables into heated skillet.
-Bake for the time designated on the mix package.
+Bake in preheated oven for the time designated on the mix package.
 You may have to bake a few minutes longer to compensate for the moisture the squash releases into the cornbread as it bakes.

 • Remove cornbread from oven after baking.
 Allow to cool, but not completely.
 Turn oven temperature down to 350 degrees.

-• Add soup, broth, eggs and seasonings to cornbread mixture.
+• Add soup, broth, eggs and seasonings to crumbled cornbread mixture.
 Mix ingredients together until all are well-incorporated.
-Cornbread look almost like a batter again.
+Cornbread will look almost like a batter again.

 • Spoon cornbread dressing into 9×13 casserole dish.
 Bake at 350 degrees Fahrenheit for 30- 40 minutes or until dressing is golden brown and set in the middle.